 PCR products were subject to gel electrophoresis, and ~210bp bands were isolated, subject to gel purification, and eluted in 60μl tris buffer.
 DNA yield was quantified in duplicate using a KAPA qPCR assay kit, at 1,000-fold, 10,000-fold, and 100,000-fold dilutions to find a concentration within standard curve range.
 Samples were pooled to yield approximately equal amounts of DNA, and subject to sequencing using an Illumina NextSeq 500 Mid Output kit.

-Sequence Data Processing
+Sequence data processing

 Paired-end Illumina sequencing data were first de-multiplexed using a custom Python script which searches for an exact match to the tag regions of the PXX and PYY primers within each pair of reads.
 For each strain in each de-multiplexed sample (corresponding to a combination of mating type, timepoint, and drug), strain identification is attempted.
 To perform this identification, a search is performed for all barcodes matching the sample mating type.
 If an exact match is not found, up to two ungapped mismatches are permitted to assign a putative strain identity, which is then accepted if there are at least 2 additional mismatches separating this identity with the next closest match (e.g. if 2 mismatches are present with the closest match, then the next closest match must have 4 or more mismatches).
 This process was performed for both the forward and reverse reads (corresponding to the UP and DN tags) for each strain, and potential cases where the putative strain identity differed between tags were discarded.